joemoose/dungeoneers.d20/docs/play.md

 	- If you have multiple advantages or disadvantages, you take only one—they don't stack.
 	- However, if an action has multiple advantages without any disadvantages, it may no longer be risky and succeed automatically, per the GM.
-	- If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.
+	- If you are in a situation with advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.

 !!!
 Tip